enzorossetto/users-array-nodejs/README.md

-# Simple application with node to manage an array of users
+# Simple application with NodeJS to manage an array of users

 ## How to run